How Volatility Destroys Your Returns Over Time

 Two key measures of volatility are Beta and standard deviation:

-Standard deviation measures the total volatility of an investment, capturing how widely returns fluctuate around their average return.
+Standard deviation, on the other hand, measures the total volatility of an investment, capturing how widely returns fluctuate around their average return.
 Unlike beta, which reflects only systematic risk, standard deviation accounts for both systematic and unsystematic risk (firm-specific risk).
 It is a core metric in modern portfolio theory used to assess overall portfolio risk.

-Both metrics, when used together, offer a more comprehensive view of risk, helping investors build diversified portfolios that match their individual financial situations and reduce the chances of panic-selling during market swings.
-Short-term market moves can be wild and unpredictable, but over time, the noise tends to smooth out.
-This demonstrates why staying invested and taking a long-term view helps reduce the impact of volatility on your wealth.
+Both metrics, when used together, offer a more comprehensive view of risk, helping investors build diversified portfolios that balance return potential with their risk comfort level reducing the chances of panic-selling during market swings.

 The Hidden Cost of Volatility: Volatility Drag

-Volatility doesn’t just make investors nervous—it can quietly eat away at long-term wealth through a concept known as volatility drag.
-This effect explains why two portfolios with the same average return can produce very different outcomes depending on how volatile their returns are.
-To understand volatility drag, we first need to understand the difference between Arithmetic and Geometric returns.
+Volatility doesn’t just make investors nervous, it can quietly eat away at long-term wealth through a concept known as volatility drag.
+To thoroughly understand volatility and its drag on returns, we first need to understand the difference between Arithmetic and Geometric returns.

 Arithmetic vs. Geometric Returns